Roderik11/Spark/README.md

 Some highlights:
 - customizable render pipeline
-- agressive use of instancing
+- aggressive use of instancing
 - skeletal animation (matrix palette skinning) with blendtrees
 - Icoseptree spatialization for culling and shape queries
 - GeometryShader for foilage (booh, MeshShaders next)